-Confidentiality is an issue which needs to be understood by all those working with children, particularly in the context of safeguarding.
-Venerable Bede CE Academy recognises that the only purpose of confidentiality in this respect is to benefit the child.
+Confidentiality is an issue that needs to be understood by all those working with children, particularly in the context of safeguarding.
+This means only involving those who need to be involved, such as the Designated Safeguarding Lead (or Deputies) and Local Authority children's social care.
+The Venerable Bede CE Academy recognises that the only purpose of confidentiality in this respect is to benefit the child.
 (Child Protection: Sunderland Safeguarding Children Partnership Multi Agency Safeguarding Arrangements (MASA)). www.safeguardingchildrensunderland.com